fatita/faarabi.github.io/_pages/research.md

 1. Building solution methods to real world problems which have a social impact
 2. Building solution methods with practical applicability.

-I have foucssed my research in areas like disaster mangement and healthcare which have high social impact.
+To this end, I have foucssed my research in areas like disaster mangement and healthcare which have high social impact.
 I believe, to increase the applicability of decision models from literature of Operations Research in the real world, they must be able incorporate real-time actionable information.
 Advances in information processing and machine learning have led to massive improvements in perception tasks of AI like computer vision and natural language processing.
 Decision models can greatly benifit from these advances as information processed from these AI models are potential sources of actionable information to be incrporated in mathematical models for real-time decision making.
 In my doctoral research, I used this approach in improving real-time decisions for disaster management.
 I applied Natural Language Processing on social media to gather actionable information and develop decision models that utilise this information and make optimal decision for disaster planning.
 Following is a short description of my research.

 ## Shortage of Essential Commodities during Disasters and Role of Social Media